Energize your career with one of Healthcare's fastest growing companies.

-This opportunity is with one of our most exciting business areas: UnitedHealth Care –a growing part of our family of companies that make UnitedHealth Group a Fortune 6 leader.
+This opportunity is with one of our most exciting business areas: Optum –a growing part of our family of companies that make UnitedHealth Group a Fortune 6 leader.

-- Assist consumers who are involved in the child welfare system and are dealing with the most complex and difficult issues, including homelessness, trauma, physical health issues, etc.
+- Assist consumers who are dealing with the most complex and difficult issues, including homelessness, trauma, physical health issues, etc.

-- Work with the Clinical Program Director, Clinical Director, Foster Care Program Manager and the clinical team to implement care coordination when requested, which may include peer support as well as other community - based services designed to stabilize the consumer's condition, including working with the consumer in the development of a WRAP plan and a Crisis plan
+- Work with the Clinical Program Director, Clinical Director and the clinical team to implement care coordination when requested, which may include peer support as well as other community-based services designed to stabilize the consumer's condition, including working with the consumer in the development of a WRAP plan and a Crisis plan.

 - Assist and support consumers and family members with grievance processes.

-- Collaborate with Care Managers, Foster Care Program Manager, providers, and community agencies and organizations to facilitate access to and transition between services
+- Collaborate with Care Managers, providers, and community agencies and organizations to facilitate access to and transition between services.

-- Collaborate with Care Managers, Foster Care Program Manager, providers, and community agencies and organizations to identify consumers and family members of consumers who may benefit from peer support.
-Participate in treatment planning with consumers and families who request that support
+- Collaborate with Care Managers, providers, and community agencies and organizations to identify consumers and family members of consumers who may benefit from peer support.
+Participate in treatment planning with consumers and families who request that support.

-- Specialist OR the ability to become certified within 12 months of employment
+- Currently a Certified Peer Specialist OR the ability to become certified within 1 year of employment

 - Bilingual in English and Spanish